pure-life-git/counting-police/README.md

 - [x] Make a README
 - [x] Implement subcommands for the game system
 - [x] Make a user-interactive game
+- [ ] Make a gambling system with different games
 - [ ] Make the bot able to detect if someone edits or deletes their message and reprimand them for it
 - [ ] Come up with other cool features
 # Feature List